NickChach/x-changesaurus/README.md

  ## Progressive Web App Features
  * The app can be installed on the device of your preference.
  * Caching enabled for partial offline functionality.

+ ## API Key
+ The API key is not included in the repository.
+It is added to the app on deploy via a build command.